NebraLtd/Helium-Guides/docs/outdoor-hotspot/outdoor-faq.md

 ## Can I add 4G connectivity to the Outdoor Hotspot?

 You can add an optional 4G module to the outdoor hotspot, this is a module that is simple to install when you receive your hotspot.
-We'll have a guide on how to do this at </outdoor-hotspot/lte-config>
+We'll have a guide on how to do this at [LTE Config page](outdoor-hotspot/lte-config.md).

 ## Do I have to add 4G Connectivity / Does 4G Increase Earnings?